hypersoftdev/CrystalView/readme.md

 Groovy Version
 ```
- implementation 'com.github.hypersoftdev:PermissionX:x.x.x'
+ implementation 'com.github.hypersoftdev:CrystalView:x.x.x'
 ```
 Kts Version
 ```
- implementation("com.github.hypersoftdev:PermissionX:x.x.x")
+ implementation("com.github.hypersoftdev:CrystalView:x.x.x")
 ```

 # Acknowledgements

-This work would not have been possible without the invaluable contributions of [Abdul Moiz](https://github.com/devsekiro).
+This work would not have been possible without the invaluable contributions of **Shafqat Hussain**.
 His expertise, dedication, and unwavering support have been instrumental in bringing this project to fruition.

-We are deeply grateful for [AbdulMoiz](https://github.com/devsekiro) involvement and his belief in the importance of this work.
+We are deeply grateful for **Shafqat Hussain** involvement and his belief in the importance of this work.
 His contributions have made a significant impact, and we are honored to have had the opportunity to collaborate with him.

 # LICENSE